Orders by weight:

 Genetic Background: FVB Background

 Origin: The Gfap-luc mouse was developed by Caliper Life Sciences.
 The model was created by microinjecting a transgene containing a fragment of the glial fibrillary acidic protein promoter, a human β-globin intron 2 and modified firefly luciferase cDNA from pGL3.
 This transgene was microinjected into FVB/N zygotes.
 The resultant mice from founder line 53 were bred to FVB/NTac mice and intracrossed to homozygosity.
 Taconic received stock from Caliper in 2010.
 The line was embryo transfer derived.
-In the production colony, the line is maintained by mating homozygous male and female mice.
+The line was maintained by mating homozygous male and female mice.

 Zhu L, Ramboz S, Hewitt D, Boring L, Grass DS, Purchio AF.
 (2004) Non-invasive imaging of GFAP expression after neuronal damage in mice.
 Neurosci Lett.
 367(2):210-2